HEAT PUMP SYSTEM FOR HEATING & COOLING

 Still, when temperatures do dip below freezing, your heat pump becomes less efficient.
 In order to get the best of both electric air-source heat pumps and a gas furnace, consider investing in a Hybrid Heating System.
 Your Hybrid Heating system automatically switches from your heat pump to your furnace and back again depending on the temperature outside and other factors.
 Hybrid Systems maximize the heating efficiency of your units.

 Ductless heat pumps are another option for you.
 While regular heat pumps and furnaces use ductwork to distribute warm air in the winter, ductless heat pumps are installed in different zones of your home and function without any ducting whatsoever.
 Ductless heat pumps allow you greater control over setting different temperatures for different parts of your home (HVAC “zoning”) and can be installed as additions to your current heating and cooling system.

 Heat pumps should always be installed by a professional service technician.
-Pacific Air Systems is always willing to help you with your heat pump when it comes to installation, maintenance, or repair.
+Pacific Heating Cooling is always willing to help you with your heat pump when it comes to installation, maintenance, or repair.
 When you call for one of our technicians, you get the experience and the tools necessary for the highest and most effective quality service around.

 Serving the Greater Tacoma Area Since 1984!

 Call Pacific Air Systems at 253.292.3995 to learn about the energy-saving advantages of heat pumps!